-- 54 Anwar J 1988.
+- 54 Anwar, J. (1988).
 Geology of coastal area of Bangladesh and recommendation for resource development and management.
 In: National workshop on coastal area resource development and management, part II.
-Organized by CARDMA, Dhaka, Bangladesh, pp 36-56. - 55 Hussain, M.G. and Hoq, M.E., 2010.
+Organized by CARDMA, Dhaka, Bangladesh, pp 36-56. - 55 Hussain, M.G. and Hoq, M.E.
+(2010).
 Marine and coastal resources of Bangladesh: BOBLME project implication.
-Sustainable Management of Fisheries Resources of the Bay of Bengal, 107. - 56 DoF 2017.
+In: Hussain, M.G. and Hoq, M.E. (eds.)
+Sustainable Management of Fisheries Resources of the Bay of Bengal, pp. 107-120.
+Support to Sustainable Management of the BOBLME Project, Bangladesh Fisheries Research Institute. - 56 DoF (2017).
 Yearbook of Fisheries Statistics of Bangladesh 2016-2017.
-Fisheries Resources Survey System, Department of Fisheries Bangladesh, Ministry of Fisheries and Livestock, Government of the People's Republic of Bangladesh. - 57 Sverdrup HU, Johnson MW and Fleming RH (1942).
-The Oceans: Their Physics, Chemistry, and General Biology, Prentice-Hall, NY.
-1087pp.
+Fisheries Resources Survey System, Department of Fisheries Bangladesh, Ministry of Fisheries and Livestock, Government of the People's Republic of Bangladesh.

+57 Sverdrup et. al. (1942).
+The Oceans: Their Physics, Chemistry, and General Biology.

-53 Sverdrup HU, Johnson MW and Fleming RH (1942).
-The Oceans: Their Physics, Chemistry, and General Biology, Prentice-Hall, NY.
+53 Sverdrup, H.U., Johnson, M.W. and Fleming, R.H.
+(1942).
+The Oceans: Their Physics, Chemistry, and General Biology.
+Prentice-Hall, NY.
 1087pp.